metadriverse/metaurban/README.md

 </div>

 **`MetaUrban`** is a cutting-edge simulation platform designed for Embodied AI research in urban spaces.
 It offers:

 - 🌆 **Infinite Urban Scene Generation**: Create diverse, interactive city environments.
-- 🏗️ **High-Quality Urban Objects**: Includes realistic infrastructure and clutter.
+- 🏗️ **High-Quality Urban Objects**: Includes real-world infrastructure and clutter.
 - 🧍 **Human Models**: Each is rigged and equipped with 2,314 unique motions.
-- 🤖 **11 Urban Agents**: Including delivery robots, cyclists, skateboarders, and more.
+- 🤖 **Urban Agents**: Including delivery robots, cyclists, skateboarders, and more.
 - 🕹️ **Flexible User Interfaces**: Compatible with mouse, keyboard, joystick, and racing wheel.
 - 🎥 **Configurable Sensors**: Supports RGB, depth, semantic map, and LiDAR.
 - ⚙️ **Rigid-Body Physics**: Realistic mechanics for agents and environments.